 The plant-based food market in the European Union has witnessed strong momentum, backed by EU Farm to Fork strategies, sustainability goals, and increased demand for ethical and/red health-conscious alternatives.
 Germany, France and the Netherlands are spearheading the change, with a large consumer acceptance of plant-based meats, yogurts and spreads.

-Supportive policies are fostering innovation in the alternative protein market, clarity in the marketplace with labelling, and investment in agri-tech.
+Supportive policies are fostering innovation in the alternative protein market, promoting clarity in the marketplace through labeling, and driving investment in agri-tech.
 Its distribution across mainstream grocers, organic chains, and foodservice accounts helps to deepen market penetration in Europe.

 Region | CAGR (2025 to 2035) |